Upton Noble

 Welcome to Maple Class!

-In Maple this year you will find Mrs Baker and Miss Rosewood, with Miss Campos helping us out sometimes too.
-We are looking forward to a brilliant time in year 6.
+In Maple you will find Mrs Baker and Miss Campos.
+We are having a brilliant time in year 6!

 On this page, you can hopefully find the information you need about what's going on in Maple.
 It's also where we will share some photos and examples of what we have been up to.